golangci/golangci-lint/README.md

 - [goprintffuncname](https://github.com/jirfag/go-printf-func-name) - Checks that printf-like functions are named with `f` at the end
 - [gomnd](https://github.com/tommy-muehle/go-mnd) - An analyzer to detect magic numbers.
 - [godot](https://github.com/tetafro/godot) - Check if comments end in a period
+- [erris](https://github.com/romanyx/erris) - checks that errors are compared or type asserted using errors.Is and errors.As

 ## Configuration